arianekrumel/kabashd/README.md

 Finally, make sure you have installed node.js.
 You can install node by following the instructions [here](https://nodejs.org/en/)

-From there, navigate to the application directory after cloning the repo and run `rails s`
+Install all the necessary gems: `bundle install`

+If you don't have bundler isntalled, run `gem install bundler`

+Run a db migration: `bin/rake db:migrate RAILS_ENV=development`

+Seed the database: `bin/rake db:seed`

+Finally, run: `rails s` to start your rails server